 Our five regions are supported by network-wide functions and services.
 Our new Network Services directorate coordinates national initiatives that impact the operational railway such as freight, incident management, security and performance.
-Route Services will continue to provide business services delivered with a strong customer services culture.
+Route Services provides business services delivered with a strong customer services culture.